marie-bisbo/TTT-Django-workshop/README.md

 ## Why use serializers

-When you create a model in django, you usually save instances of this model to a database, which you can access and interact with.
+When you create a model in Django, you usually save instances of this model to a database, which you can access and interact with.
 However the format in which your data exists is not necessarily the best format to work with.
-Serializing the data means you can convert complex datatypes such as the ones that arise in databases, into native Python datatypes that can be rendered into something like JSON.
+Serializing the data means you can convert complex datatypes, such as the ones that arise in databases, into native Python datatypes that can be rendered into something like JSON.

- # Interacting with your models and database - the django interactive console
+ # Interacting with your models and database - the Django interactive console

 Once you have made a model, the next step is to start populating it.
 There are two main ways to interact with a model.
 One is in the django admin page, accessed by going to
 `http://127.0.0.1:8000/admin`.
 Here you can see you model, as well as add, amend and delete instances of the model.
-The admin page is a nice interactive feature of django, and makes this very easy.
+The admin page is a nice interactive feature of Django and makes these operations very easy.

- A second way you can interact with your models is through the django shell.
-This comes with django, and adds some nice features to you regular shell.
+A second way you can interact with your models is through the Django shell.
+This comes with Django, and adds some nice features to you regular shell.
 To access it, run:

 `pipenv run python manage.py shell`

 This opens up an ineractive console.
 To see a list of objects in a model, you can run:

 `from [app_name].models import [model_name]`

 followed by: